MauriceBernardo/Query-Scoring-Algorithm/README.md

 test3-out.txt is the output from the query "f dow long way" for pg11.txt<br />

 ## How To Use
 Compile the ass1.c code using gcc.
-Then use it from terminal in this format:
+Then use it from terminal in this format: <br />
 ./(name of compiled exec file) (list of query separated by space) < (the name of the text file to search the query from)